MarshalX/atproto/docs/source/readme.content.md

 ### Quick start

 First of all, you need to create the instance of the XRPC Client.
 To do so you have 2 major options: asynchronous, and synchronous.
-The dereference only in import and how you call the methods.
+The difference only in import and how you call the methods.
 If you are not familiar with async use sync instead.

 For sync:
 ```python